kssilveira/idle-game-engine/README.md

 More features from kittens game:

-- change production resource factor to production bonus
-- validate capacityproducers with startcapacity and without capacity
-- dont set quantity and startquantity
 - change production factor to just factor
 - change production bonus to bonus
 - make functions and attributes private